-In our 14 years of counseling individuals in their career and leadership development, we found that each individual is born with a talented mind.
+As a Board Certified Christian counselor, in our 15 years as career counselors guiding individuals in their career and leadership development, we found that each individual is born with a talented mind.
 Individuals yearn to be filled with a sense of hope as they pursue career paths that are more fulfilling.
 Individuals often wonder if there is more to life than simply showing up for their job

-In our professional practice, we discovered that as individuals, we each long for greater self-awareness and a pathway to authentication.
-We hope for a deeper understanding of “what” we are naturally good at.
+In our professional practice, we discovered that as individuals seeking career coaching isn't enough.
+Authentic career counseling provides the education and training required to guide those who long for greater self-awareness and a pathway to hope.
+What we seek is a deeper understanding of “what” we are naturally good at.
 We also want to know “how” we can use our inborn gifts in a way that expresses our uniqueness, and offers a pathway in life that impacts the lives of others.
 This is accomplished by engaging in a process of self-reflection, leading to self-clarity.
 This enhances self-esteem, and promotes self-efficacy, all of which elevates levels of hopefulness.

-Solution: From our graduate research and 14 years of professional career development experience, we have learned that our clients yearn to discover four basic things about themselves:
+Solution: From our graduate research and 15 years career counseling experience, we have learned that our clients yearn to discover four basic things about themselves:

-"How" can these be identified and developed to support career pathways that lead to an abundant life?
+"How" can these be identified and developed to support distinctive career pathways you are hard-wired to thrive in?

 Are we wasting our talent?
 If so, what other career paths can tap into our innate abilities?

-Does "what" they do in life matter or is it just a job?
+Does "what" we do in life matter or is it just a job?

 Attitude -> Emotions-> Behavior The solution to this problem begins with a process of self-discovery, which leads to tangible solutions that elevate a sense of hope.
 Developmentally, it transforms "what" we think (attitude), informs "why" what we do has a sense of purpose or feels right (emotions), which impacts "how" we either react or respond to stressors and others we encounter on our journey in life (behavior).